 Thinking about moving to Albany?
-The capital of New York is full of opportunities for outdoor enthusiasts, job seekers of any age, and patrons of the arts.
-With so much to offer, it’s no wonder Albany was ranked the best place to live in New York!
-Here are 22 things to know about living in Albany!
+The capital of New York is full of opportunities for outdoor enthusiasts, job seekers, and patrons of the arts.
+With so much to offer, it’s no wonder Albany has been ranked the best place to live in New York!
+Here are 18 things to know about living in Albany.

 Live in Affordable Upstate New York

 If you want to move to New York but you’re nervous about the price tag, relocating to Albany is a great option!
 Albany is one of the most affordable places to live in New York, thanks to its affordable real estate prices and overall cost of living.
 Home seekers will have several options when it comes to finding safe, affordable neighborhoods in Albany.
 With a median sales price of around $247,500 and an average monthly rent of $1,600, housing in Albany is more affordable than both the national and state averages.
 Cap City residents also have the benefit of affordable transportation, which is around 12% lower than the national average.
 Plus, eligible residents can apply for various New York property tax exemptions.